BrightIon/feedback-and-locking/docs/index.md

 # Project
+The project is expected to take some tens of hours, so a few days of focussed attention.
+The objective is to *a)* gain a solid understanding of the broad topic as covered in the lecture-like content above AND *b)* to really become an expert on a narrower element within the realm of feedback/feedforward/locking.

-You will write a short report (single A4 page equivalent) and join in a brief Q&A with other learners on your choice of either:
+You will write a short report (around four A4 page equivalent) and join in a brief Q&A with other learners on your choice of either:
- * literature review and analysis based on one of the advanced chapters of Brett Beauregard's '[Improving the Beginner's PID](http://brettbeauregard.com/blog/tag/beginners-pid/)' blog thingy
+ * A detailed literature review and analysis based on one of the advanced chapters of Brett Beauregard's '[Improving the Beginner's PID](http://brettbeauregard.com/blog/tag/beginners-pid/)' blog thingy (or an equivalent topic agreed by me)
- * your own implementation of a feedback loop with hardware in the lab (or in the home!)
+ * A design and test report on your own implementation of a feedback loop with physical hardware in the lab (or in the home!)